-We are subject to litigation, which could result in losses or unexpected expenditure of time and resources.
+We are subject to legal proceedings, which could result in losses or unexpected expenditure of time and resources.

-From time to time, we may be called upon to defend ourselves against lawsuits relating to our business.
-Due to the inherent uncertainties in litigation, we cannot accurately predict the ultimate outcome of any such proceedings.
+From time to time, we may be involved in disputes, called upon to initiate legal proceedings or to defend ourselves in such legal proceedings relating to our business.
+Due to the inherent uncertainties in legal proceedings, we cannot accurately predict the ultimate outcome of any such proceedings.
 An unfavorable outcome in any such proceedings could have an adverse impact on our business, financial condition and results of operations.
 If our stock price is volatile, we may become involved in securities class action lawsuits in the future.
-Any litigation in the future, regardless of its merits, could result in substantial costs and a diversion of management's attention and resources that are needed to successfully run our business.
+Any dispute resolution or legal proceeding in the future, regardless of its merits, could result in substantial costs and a diversion of management's attention and resources that are needed to successfully run our business.